wjddndud00/5080-5090-Solutions/README.md

 The homework solution files are formatted using the [LaTeX typesetting system](http://latex-project.org/intro.html) and used to generate the solution PDF file using LaTeX processing tools, either on the command line or in GUI applications.
 The [LaTeX wiki book](http://en.wikibooks.org/wiki/LaTeX/Basics) has a more detailed explanation of how LaTeX files are transformed into PDF files.
 This [tutorial](http://www.andy-roberts.net/writing/latex) is also a good introduction.

 For Windows, [MiKTeX](http://miktex.org) is an easy to use GUI-based tool.
 For Mac OS X, [TeXworks](http://www.tug.org/texworks) is also a good GUI-based tool.
-LaTeX packages and utilties are widely available for Linux.
+LaTeX packages and utilties such as `pdflatex` are widely available for Linux.
+Here is a short `pdflatex`  [tutorial](http://www.thelinuxdaily.com/2011/08/how-to-build-a-tex-file-to-pdf-on-linux/).

 Math symbols and formulas can be inline with text or displayed separately.
 Formatting is done through special enviroments containing the typesetting symbols and commands.
 This short [tutorial (PDF)](http://www.mecmath.net/latex-tutorial.pdf) demonstrates the use of frequently used math symbols and environments.
 This short [LaTeX course](http://www.math.uiuc.edu/~hildebr/tex/course) may also be helpful.